Best dog harness to support back legs

-Older dogs of a larger breed make up the majority of Hip Dysplasia diagnosis, but it can also affect dogs of a smaller stature.
+Older dogs of a larger breed make up the majority of Hip Dysplasia diagnoses, but it can also affect dogs of smaller stature.
 According to AKC, genetics is the primary factor in determining if your canine will develop Hip Dysplasia or not.
-In some cases younger dogs may also suffer from Hip Dysplasia.
+In some cases, younger dogs may also suffer from Hip Dysplasia.

 This injury occurs when the ball and socket joint of the hip is malformed or degenerating.
 Genetics and environmental factors can cause Hip Dysplasia.
 The malformation of the ball and socket can begin when the pup is young and gets worse with aging.